Plaque: Marshalsea 2 - steel

 This alleyway lies on the site of the old Marshalsea Prison where the author Charles Dickens' father was incarcerated, and which featured strongly in his great book 'Little Dorrit.'
 The old prison wall still stands.

 Thanks to an active local steering group, we now have new lighting, paving, and a new gateway to St George's Gardens.
 The wall mounted artworks adapt the original illustrations from Little Dorrit.
 The themes of wealth and poverty, freedom and imprisonment, which run throughout the book, are visually explored.
 Children from the local St Joseph's and Cathedral schools collaborated on the project and appear in the scenes along with their drawings.
 This project was completed and opened on 24th September 2004, and was funded by Southwark Council to make the area safer and easier to use.

 Bankside Open Spaces Trust, Art in the Park, Southwark Council

 The plaque refers to 'wall mounted artworks' but we did not see any on our visit in 2012, unless the plaques now in the ground used to be wall mounted.

 Site: Marshalsea Prison - Angel Alley (5 memorials)

 SE1, Borough High Street, Angel Alley

-We've put the pin for these 5 plaques at the entrance to the alleyway.
-In our picture you can see the old wall, the steel plaque and the first of the stone plaques which are laid into the ground of the alley at intervals.
+We've put the pin for these 5 plaques at the entrance to the alleyway but they are actually laid into the ground, distributed along the alley all the way to Tennis Street.
+We've numbered them west to east.
+In our picture you can see the old wall, the steel plaque and the first of the stone plaques.